CTSRD-CHERI/cheribuild/README.md

 # Basic usage

-If you want to start up a QEMU VM running CheriBSD run `cheribuild.py run -d` (-d means build all dependencies).
+If you want to start up a QEMU VM running CheriBSD run `cheribuild.py run-riscv64-purecap -d` (-d means build all dependencies).
-If you would like the VM to have all userspace binaries to be built for CheriABI use `cheribuild.py run-purecap -d`.
+If you would like the VM to have all userspace binaries to be built as plain RISC-V binaries instead of CHERI pure-capability ones use `cheribuild.py run-riscv64-hybrid -d`.
 This will build the CHERI compiler, QEMU, CheriBSD, create a disk image and boot that in QEMU.
 By default this builds the 128-bit version of CheriBSD.